hyunsupul/aesop-core/README.txt

 == Description ==

-The Aesop Story Engine is a suite of open-sourced tools and components that empower developers and writers to build feature-rich, interactive, long-form storytelling themes for WordPress.
+Aesop Story Engine is a suite of open-sourced tools and components that empower developers and writers to build feature-rich, interactive, long-form storytelling themes for WordPress.
 At the heart of ASE are the suite of storytelling components, which are created on the fly while crafting posts within WordPress.

 [http://aesopstoryengine.com](http://aesopstoryengine.com)